koszulordie/mat/index.md

   <img src="images/logo-mat.png" alt="MAT's logo"/>
 </p>

-# Next session
+# Overview

-Let's meet in the Collaborate session posted in the Aula Global MAT course page.
+Welcome to the supporting website for the **Elements of Mathematics** course of the [Master in Bioinformatics for Health Sciences](https://www.upf.edu/web/bioinformatics).

+ This course is based on remote sessions with some sessions on-site.

-# Online sessions scheduled
+# Fall 2021 sessions

 {% assign sorted = site.posts | sort: 'date' %}
 <ul>